Where did the idea for pwnRank come from?

 - The older a list becomes, the less it is worth, based on a core value percentage reduction.
 This helps to show which games have staying power, and also penalizes older lists, as they do not/cannot include games that were released after the list was created.
 We do not use lists older than 8 years.

-- The number of games on a list equal the most points a game can receive, multiplied by the adjusted core value.
+- The number of games on a list equals the most points a game can receive (up to 100), multiplied by the adjusted core value.

 - Scores from each ranking on each list are compiled, and each game is assigned a "pwnScore" (denoted by "p" following the score total).

 Our goal is comprehensive accuracy, and we believe we've come up with a good way to represent it.

 What is your criteria for the lists that you use?